VROOM-Project/vroom/docs/API.md

 ### Time windows

+It is up to users to decide how to describe time windows:

+- **relative values**, e.g. `[0, 14400]` for a 4 hours time window starting at the beginning of the planning horizon.
+In that case all times reported in output with the `arrival` key are relative to the start of the planning horizon;
+- **absolute values**, "real" timestamps.
+In that case all times reported in output with the `arrival` key can be interpreted as timestamps.

 The absence of a time window in input means no timing constraint applies.
 In particular, a vehicle with no `time_window` key will be able to serve any number of jobs, and a job with no `time_windows` key might be included at any time in any route, to the extent permitted by other constraints such as skills, capacity and other vehicles/jobs time windows.

-Start and end values of `time_window` are seconds, stored as 32 bits unsigned integers (uint32_t).
-It is up to the client to decide how the `time_window` property is expressed:

-- **relative values**, e.g. `[0, 14400]` for a 4 hours time window starting at the beginning of your planning horizon, whatever that means for you.
-In that case all times reported in output with the arrival key are relative to the start of the planning horizon;
-- **absolute values**, "real" timestamps.
-In that case all times reported in output with the arrival key can be interpreted as absolute timestamps.

-Omitting a time window for a vehicle or a job is just like providing an extra-large one starting at 0 and ending at the max value.

 ## Matrix